earthlab/earthlab.github.io/_posts/courses/earth-analytics/13-programmatic-data-access/extra-apis-r/2017-04-05-api08-leaflet-maps-r.md

-## Interactive maps with Leaflet
+## Interactive Maps with Leaflet

 Static maps are useful for creating figures for reports and presentation.
-Sometimes, however, we want to interact with our data.
-We can use the leaflet package for R to overlay our data on top of interactive maps.
+Sometimes, however, you want to interact with your data.
+You can use the leaflet package for R to overlay your data on top of interactive maps.
 You can think about it like Google  maps with your data overlaid on top!

-### What is leaflet?
+### What is Leaflet?

 <a href="http://leafletjs.com" target="_blank">Leaflet</a> is an open-source `JavaScript` library that can be used to create mobile-friendly interactive maps.

 Leaflet:

-* Is designed with *simplicity*, *performance* and *usability* in mind,
+* Is designed with *simplicity*, *performance* and *usability* in mind.
-* Has a beautiful, easy to use, and <a href="http://leafletjs.com/reference.html" target="_blank">well-documented API</a>
+* Has a beautiful, easy to use, and <a href="http://leafletjs.com/reference.html" target="_blank">well-documented API</a>.

 The `leaflet` `R` package 'wraps' Leaflet functionality in an easy to use `R` package!
 Below, you can see some code that creates a basic web-map.